San Bei Ji [Translation: Three Cup Chicken]

 As Ling-wen Tsai, from Tianan, Taiwan, and her partner, Nathan Kolosko, taught Lindsay Sterling in Portland, Maine.

-Note: This recipe requires you using a cleaver, or asking a butcher to cut your chicken in to bite-sized bone-in pieces for you.
+Note: This recipe requires you using a cleaver.
 This is worth the effort - the bones give the sauce body and flavor that meat alone will never do.
 Plus, using a cleaver is great therapy.
+If you don't have a cleaver, use chicken wings.

 Makes: 4-5 Servings